 I’ve recognised over the years the reasons why tension and conflict occur during a new build or renovation, in particular the electrical installation portion of course, but many of these principles can be considered when dealing with the other trades.
-Builders, clients and us electricians can all all suffer when any of the following occur:
+Builders, clients, and us electricians can all suffer when any of the following occur:

 - The price blows out to more than was expected or quoted

 - Items don’t get installed that were asked for

 - Items don’t work

 - The job stalls as we aren’t completed in time for the next trade to follow (usually the plasterer), causing a domino effect all the way through the trades causing the builder grief, the following trades, and the client who’s bearing the holding costs and or the builder bearing late fees

 - The client is unclear on what they want from the electrical installation and they are either not offered or not prepared to pay someone to assist in the design process

 - As a result, unclear instructions are given to the electrician from the beginning

 - Cables don’t get pulled through by plasterers when they say they will